pret/pokegold-spaceworld/README.md

-WIP disassembly of the Spaceworld 1997 Gold proto
+WIP disassembly of the Space World 1997 Gold proto

 It attempts to build the following ROMs: